 How to apply

-Getting started at Fusion is an easy, 3-step process.
-Simply fill out an application and complete the skills checklist and drug consent forms.
+Getting started is easy.
+Simply fill out an application and complete the skills checklist.
 A recruiter will get back to you quickly!

 Picture yourself in one of these lab jobs